 _raw, and let's call the resulting field

 __are special fields in Cribl LogStream, and can be used anywhere in a Pipeline.

 Next, let's add a Sampling function, and scope it to all events where

 __status == 200, and a Sample Rate of

 To confirm that sampling works, compare the event count of all

-sampled::<rate>.
-You can use that to in your statistical functions as necessary.
+sampled::<rate>field is added to it.
+You can use this field in your statistical functions, as necessary.